chejerlakarthik/phonebook/README.md

-# phonebook
+# Phonebook
-A simple phonebook app using NodeJS
+A simple phonebook app to manage contacts.